tangowhisky37/LetsHack/SSH-Connection-Dropped.md

 ### Fixing The Issue

 * Let's go ahead and fix the issue by manually creating the SSH keys.
 The steps are simple but a bit tedious.
 Watch out for typos.
-In-correct spelling mean that SSH will continue to complain about missing keys.
+* In-correct spellings mean that SSH will continue to complain about missing keys.
 * Issue the following commands to create all the required keys.
 The following command creates the RSA key.
   > `bash# sudo ssh-keygen -t rsa -f /etc/ssh/ssh_host_rsa_key`
 * The following command creates the DSA key.